x01Jin/discord-games-launcher/docs/dev/database.md

 **Line:** 29

-Represents a game in the user's library.
+Represents a game in the user's library with full executable tracking.

 ```python
 @dataclass